openthread/ot-docs/site/en/guides/border-router/index.md

 *   More cost effective: minimize resource requirements on the 802.15.4 SoC, which can lead to a more cost-effective solution.
-*   Easier to debug: since most of the processing happens on the host processor, developers can utilize more capable debugging tools on the host processor.
+*   Easier to debug: since most of the processing happens on the host processor, you can utilize more capable debugging tools on the host processor.
 *   More stable 802.15.4 SoC firmware: the RCP only implements the sub-MAC and PHY, reducing the frequency at which the 802.15.4 SoC needs firmware updates.